 For more than a decade, since Bitcoin appeared, there’s been a gap between traditional and crypto currencies.

 Well, Libra aims to fill in that gap combining blockchain’s security, decentralization, and back the coin by actual cash.

 In theory, Libra has the potential to change the financial world as we know it.

 But first, let’s see what Facebook’s cryptocurrency is all about, and how it’s going to work.

 So far, we know that Libra plans to enter the cryptocurrency market with a bang and become the new online and offline cash.

 Although it will differ from other cryptocurrencies, it will still have the standard cryptocurrency features:

 Each of these components are similar to what we’ve seen so far, but Facebook modified them to make the new cyber currency stable and able to support billions of users.

-Anyway, Libra won’t launch until mid-2020, but we already know how its main components will function.
+Anyway, Libra won’t launch until 2021, but we already know how its main components will function.

 The Libra Blockchain